Stereotypes of African Americans

-Stereotypes of African Americans are misleading beliefs about the culture of people of African descent who reside in the United States, largely connected to the racism and discrimination which African Americans are subjected to.
-These beliefs date back to the slavery of black people during the colonial era and they have evolved within American society.
+Stereotypes of African Americans are beliefs about the culture of people with partial or total ancestry from any black racial groups of Africa whose ancestors resided in the United States since before 1865.
+These stereotypes are largely connected to the racism and the discrimination faced by African Americans.
+These beliefs date back to the slavery of black people during the colonial era and they have evolved within American society over time.

-The first major displays of stereotypes of African Americans were minstrel shows, beginning in the nineteenth century, they used White actors who were dressed in blackface and attire which was supposedly worn by African-Americans in order to lampoon and disparage blacks.
+The first significant display of stereotypes of African Americans was in the form of minstrel shows.
+Minstrel shows boomed at the beginning of the nineteenth century; these shows were theatrical plays that used white actors who performed in blackface and wore torn attire to portray African-Americans in order to lampoon and disparage black communities.
+Throughout history, more stereotypes became popular to dehumanize African American communities further.
 Some nineteenth century stereotypes, such as the sambo, are now considered to be derogatory and racist.
-The "Mandingo" and "Jezebel" stereotypes sexualizes African-Americans as hypersexual.
-The Mammy archetype depicts a motherly black woman who is dedicated to her role working for a white family, a stereotype which dates back to Southern plantations.
-African-Americans are often stereotyped to have an unusual appetite for fried chicken, watermelon, and grape drink.
+The "Mandingo" and "Jezebel" stereotypes portray African-Americans as hypersexual, contributing to their sexualization.
+The Mammy archetype depicts a motherly black woman who is dedicated to her role working for a white family, a stereotype which dates back to the origin of Southern plantations.
+Society has also depicted African-Americans as having an unusual appetite for fried chicken, watermelon, and grape drinks.

-In the 1980s and following decades, emerging stereotypes of black men depicted them as criminals and social degenerates; drug dealers, crack addicts, hobos, and subway muggers.
-Jesse Jackson said the media portrays black people as less intelligent.
-The magical Negro is a stock character who is depicted as having special insight or powers, and has been depicted (and criticized) in American cinema.
-In recent history, Black men are stereotyped to be deadbeat fathers.
-African American men are also stereotyped as criminal and dangerous.
-African American are often stereotyped as hypersexual, athletic, uncivilized, uneducated and violent.
-Young urban African American men are often labelled as “gangstas” or “players.
+In the 1980s as well as in the following decades, emerging stereotypes of black men depicted them as being criminals and social degenerates, particularly as drug dealers, crack addicts, hobos, and subway muggers.
+Jesse Jackson, a prominent civil rights activist, acknowledged how the media portrays black people as less intelligent, less patriotic, and more violent.
+Throughout different media platforms, stereotypes became far-fetched, such as The magical Negro, a stock character who is depicted as having special insight or powers, and has been depicted (and criticized) in American cinema.
+However, in recent history, black men are stereotyped as being deadbeat fathers and dangerous criminals.
+There is a frequent stereotype in America that African Americans are hypersexual, athletic, uncivilized, uneducated and violent.
+These general and common themes in America have made young African Americans labeled as "gangsters" or "players" who generally reside in the "hood".

-Stereotypes of black women include being depicted as welfare queens or as angry black women who are loud, aggressive, demanding, and rude.
+A majority of the stereotypes of black women include depictions which portray them as welfare queens or depictions which portray them as angry black women who are loud, aggressive, demanding, and rude.
+Others depict black women having a maternal, caregiving nature, due to the Mammy archetype.

+Laziness, submissiveness, backwardness, lewdness, treachery, and dishonesty are stereotypes historically assigned to African Americans.

+In the United States, whiteness is associated with goodness, morality, intelligence and attractiveness while blackness is stereotyped to be the opposite of these traits.